margarethogg/sg_brand_guide/03__color.md

 #03.0 / Color

 We've chosen a soft and bright palette that makes us unique in our industry.
 Service & hospitality jobs rely on personality to be successful.
 We want to echo that in our products.
-Modifying these colors is ok!
-But modify them using SASS' Lighten and Darken functions. ( darken($blue, 15); )

 ###Brand Colors